 For daily checks, make sure IP addresses match up.
 In Gmail, for example, click "Details" beneath at “last account activity:” at the bottom of the inbox for a report of recent logins and their corresponding IP address.
 They should all come from a familiar location at reasonable hours on known devices and browsers.

 These short-term solutions will foster a culture of security mindfulness at your organization.
-For more in-depth defense against the many vectors of account compromise, automatic remediation, event workflows, and user alerts should be part of your long-term approach, which we discuss below.
+For more in-depth defense against the many vectors of account compromise, automatic remediation, event workflows, and user alerts should be part of your long-term approach.